ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 ## 3.7 Hashing
 Hash tables are a very practical way to maintain a dictionary.
 It exploits the fact that with an index, lookup time in an array is constant.

 A hash function is a mathematical function that maps keys to integers, which are then used as the index.
 It's important that the hash function maps to exactly the number of indices we have in our dictionary.
-So to do accomplish that we must take the remainder: `hash mod size`.
+So to accomplish that we must take the remainder: `hash mod size`.
 With a well chosen table size (should be a large prime) the resulting hash values should be fairly uniformly distributed.

 ### Collision Resolution
 But obviously with taking the remainder, we provide the opportunity for collisions.